Welcome to my Star Wars Novels section. This site will expand

 By Brian Daley

 This book is a little boring.
-There's not much action, and lots of talking, which makes the book a bit dull.
-It's not totally bad though, so if you haven't read it yet, you might as well go pick it up.
+There's not much action, and lots of talking,

 My Rating: